Supporting the Recovery of the Shishiori District of Kesennuma City

 1. Supporting Collective Relocation for Disaster Prevention

-3. Supporting the Residents of Temporary Housing
+3. Watching Over and Supporting the Residents

-(source: “JVC Annual Report – 2014 report”)Share This:
+(source: “JVC Annual Report – 2015 report”)Share This: